julian-garcia/inclusion-nudges/content/blog/3-inclusive-actions-psychological-safety.md

 **Prime group members with the statement, *“The task at hand requires critical thinking”***.
 When a group is primed with ‘critical thinking’, they engage more in constructive confrontations and they are far more likely to disclose what they know.
 And they have trust that they won’t be negatively judged for doing this.

-You can learn more about this design called **Start with ‘Critical Thinking’ Statement** on page 389 in The Inclusion Nudges Guidebook and page 104 in Inclusion Nudges for Leaders.
+You can learn more about this design called **Start with ‘Critical Thinking’ Statement** in The Inclusion Nudges Guidebook and in Inclusion Nudges for Leaders.

 Here are two other techniques for when brainstorming, and since both are based on taking new steps (which may be perceived as ‘risks’), psychological safety is a must for optimal success.
 - **Suggest a Bad Idea Brainstorm**.
 This is suggested by Liz Fosslien & Mollie West Duffy in their book [No Hard Feelings](https://www.lizandmollie.com/book).
 Group members are challenged to come up with the most *“purposefully absurd ideas”* or *“the worst suggestions they can think of”*.
 This is a way to support more playfulness.
 It also loosens up the constrictions of group norms that hold people back from making new suggestions.